• Home

 It suggests the best times of the day to talk to each contact, assigns tasks to sales reps based on their success history with each particular task, and even has some basic machine vision features, recognizing improper pictures attached to emails.
 And if you have an in-house dev team, they can build scripts to add new features to Zia.

 The Zoho team is on the right track in building great user experience for AI features.
-The latest one to drop, called Strategy Influencer, lets you pick a goal and track the contributing factors that are helping or hindering you on your way to it.
+One of them is Strategy Influencer: it lets you pick a goal and track the contributing factors that are helping or hindering you on your way to it.
 This way, you can look at data in a much more focused way, improving the quality of your decisions.
 Based on these insights, you can let your sales team know if they should focus on generating more leads, be more aggressive on negotiating current open deals, or plug a pipeline gap if you didn't get as many trade show contacts as you originally expected.

 An AI-generated gap analysis in Zoho

-Pipedrive approaches the problem only from a sales point of view: which analytics and tips would best help a sales team?
+Pipedrive approaches the problem only from a sales point of view: which analytics and tips would best help a sales team at each moment?
 The Sales Assistant doesn't have the AI vibe that Zoho's Zia has, since the tips it gives are more bite-sized, pertinent, and focused on improving performance.

 Pipedrive's sales assistant